MorsGames/BananaModManager/README.md

 This project is licensed under GPLv3.

-## Installation:
+## Installation
-Download the release from the [releases](https://github.com/MorsGames/BananaModManager/releases) section and extract the contents to the same folder as the game's executable.
+Download the release from the [releases](https://github.com/MorsGames/BananaModManager/releases) section and extract the contents of the "Release" folder inside the zip to the same folder as the game's executable.

+Don't put the mod loader to a different folder than the game's executable, otherwise it won't work.

 To install the mods, create a folder called "mods" and extract the zip files there.
 Each mod should be in their own folder.

-## Making Mods:
+## Making Mods
 Check the [BananaBlitzHDMods](https://github.com/MorsGames/BananaBlitzHDMods) and [BananaManiaMods](https://github.com/MorsGames/BananaManiaMods) repositories to see some example mods.

 A full guide is coming soon.
 Maybe.